survivejs/react-book/manuscript/implementing_kanban/04_from_notes_to_kanban.md

 T> You could model the API using positional parameters and end up with `LaneActions.attachToLane(laneId, note.id)`.
 I prefer the object form as it reads well and you don't have to care about the order.

+T> Another way to handle the dependency problem would be to use Flux dispatcher related feature known as [waitFor](http://alt.js.org/guide/wait-for/).
+It allows us to state dependencies on store level.
+It is better to avoid that if you can, though, as data management solutions like Redux make it redundant.
+Using `Promises` as above can help as well.

 ### Setting Up `attachToLane`

 To get started we should add `attachToLane` to actions as before: